blebo/kb/data-transfer.md

 * `-a`: Archive mode.
 * `-v`: Verbose output.
 * `-P`: Keep partially transmitted files and show progess of transfer.
+* `--no-perms`: Useful for copying to destination that is a Windows share on FreeNAS, in order to avoid 'Operation not permitted' error.
+May also need to use with `-A` to preserve ACL from source.

 See [rsync](https://download.samba.org/pub/rsync/rsync.html) man page for further documentation.